Royal-Navy/design-system/packages/css-framework/README.md

 # CSS-Framework

-@roaylnavy/css-framework is the foundational CSS Framework that all NELSON applications are built on.
+@roaylnavy/css-framework is the foundational CSS Framework that all Royal Navy digital applications are built on.

 ---

 # Context

-Environment is a huge factor in deciding how we display NELSON applications, therefore it is important to provide the correct context for your app.
+Environment is a huge factor in deciding how we display Royal Navy digital applications, therefore it is important to provide the correct context for your app.

 By default, the Context provided is `light`.
 The full list of available contexts are listed below:
 ```